kylebakerio/a-super-sky/README.md

 # TODO:
+- one little sudden brightness flash after sunset / darkness before sunrise that is too abrupt and not quite right
 - better method for changing moon rise/set position than a-scene rotation
 - enable better control of sun/moon trajectory through sky
 - code could be cleaner and more well tested--it's really something I shared as soon as I threw it together and got it working.
 "Better rough than never."